Our Definitions

 Maul When the team begins a maul with possession of the ball.

-Negative carry When the ball carrier loses the collision with the tackler, the defender pushes them back, and they fall backwards, starting a ruck.
+Passive carry When the ball carrier loses the collision with the tackler, the defender pushes them back, and they fall backwards, starting a ruck.

-Negative tackle made When the tackler loses the collision with the ball carrier, who falls forward.
+Passive tackle made When the tackler loses the collision with the ball carrier, who falls forward.

 Number of players in lineout Number of players in the lineout (not including the scrum-half).